Ahoi-IT/coremedia-tools/README.md

 ## Purpose

+This is a CoreMedia command line tool package.

+## Contents

+### Zombie-Killer
-This is a CoreMedia command line tool that allows you to kill Zombie content, i.e. undead content that cannot be deleted by calling `bin/cm recyclebin`, because the content is still referenced by older versions of content which is not deleted.
+The Zombie-Killer is a tool that allows you to kill Zombie content, i.e. undead content that cannot be deleted by calling `bin/cm recyclebin`, because the content is still referenced by old versions of some content.

-One reason to do so might be that you want to remove a *deprecated* ContentType, but still have some instances of it in your recyclebin and cannot be deleted, because they are still referenced.
-Before you can finally delete this ContentType, all instances of it have to be deleted!
+A reason for this might be that you want to remove a *deprecated* ContentType from your CMS, but still have some instances of this type in your recycle bin, which cannot be deleted the normal way, because they are still referenced.

+Before you can finally delete this ContentType, all of its instances have to be deleted!
+And the zombie-killer can help you to achieve this.

+Other tools to follow...

-## Usage
+#### Usage

-cm zombiekiller -u <user> [other options] [--id <id> | --query <query>] [--kill]
+`cm zombie-killer -u <user> [other options] [--id <id> | --query <query>] [--kill]`

-## Examples
+#### Examples

 * find, but do not kill versions that reference content with id 42:
 `cm-tools/bin/cm zombie-killer -u admin -p admin -url http://localhost:41080/coremedia/ior --id 42`